 All civil society participants that signed the Civil Society Seoul Declaration shall be considered founding members of the CSISAC.
 Particular efforts will be made to ensure that the interests of disadvantaged groups are represented within the CSISAC.

-CSISAC members will provide expertise in policy issues relevant to the work of the OECD-ICCP committee and its four working parties.
+CSISAC members will provide expertise in policy issues relevant to the work of the OECD-CDEP committee and its four working parties.

 In order to fulfill CSISAC’s mission and objective, the members of the Steering Committee have the following duties and responsibilities: